Annual Consumer Information Notice

 See Something

 Given the unique position of students, faculty, and staff to observe students in distress, faculty, staff and other students may be the first person to see something distressing in a student.
-Students, faculty, and staff are encouraged to response compassionately to students that may be exhibiting symptoms of distress, including suicidal tendencies or behaviors.
+Students, faculty, and staff are encouraged to respond compassionately to students that may be exhibiting symptoms of distress, including suicidal tendencies or behaviors.

 Say Something